 monkey.
 In Scotland, you may see a copy long treasured by Aberdeen’s Medico-Chirurgical

 Society, and the Royal College of Surgeons in Edinburgh owns one.
 Canadians

-may be able to study the figure in the Medical Library of Queen’s University,
+may be able to study the figure in the Bracken Health Sciences Library of Queen’s University,

 Kingston, Ontario.
 Perhaps as many as six or eight of the bronzes remain in

 period were generally allegorical and/or interpretations of beauty, or simply

 intended for commemoration or decoration (often being incorporated into other

 structures such as buildings or important pieces of furniture).
 Actually, little

 is known of the circumstances that led the sculptor to fashion this particular

 piece.
 Its earliest known form is a solid cast bronze fur-covered primate rubbing